TomDemeranville/orcid-update-java/README.md

 You can see the full application in action at (http://ethos-orcid.appspot.com/)

 ##NEW!!
+Generic DC metadata support for institutional repositories

+Tested with theses in the University of Leicester repository, for example: https://lra.le.ac.uk/handle/2381/8436

+##NEW!!
 Built in reporting for publishers & datacentres

 Datacentres can now lookup ORCiD users that have regitered their DOIs or other identifiers.
 You can look up by DOI, DOI prefix or publisher name.
 See (http://ethos-orcid.appspot.com/search)